deaconblues86/starwars/README.md

 - Python 3.6

 # Description
-Two test scripts are included in this repo to demonstrate how one may pull data from an API, in this the Star Wars API (swapi), load it to a local MySQL database, and perfrom some basic operations on it.
+Two task scripts are included in this repo to demonstrate how one may pull data from an API, in this the Star Wars API (https://swapi.co/api/), load it to a local MySQL database, and perfrom some basic operations on it.
 Detailed descriptions of both scripts can be found below.

 # Installation
 Before running any of the scripts, please ensure you meet the prerequisites listed above.
 Both MySQL Community Edition and Python 3.6 are available for free at the links below:
 - MySQL: https://dev.mysql.com/downloads/mysql/
 - Python: https://www.python.org/downloads/release/python-360/

 Note that this project was developed on a Windows 10 box so your installation process may be slightly different -- mostly referring to installing python when using Linux.
-Additionally, all required external packages can be installed by running the following command:
+Additionally, all required external packages can be installed by running the following command in this repo's directory:
 - pip install -e .

 # task_one.py
 1. GET 15 random characters and the names of the films they have been in using Python.
-2. Characters will be insert into MySQL (SQL database schema(s) for any table(s) created are included)
+2. Characters will be inserted into MySQL (SQL database schema for the character table that will created are included)
 3. Characters, by film, received will be written to the console

 Note: task_one.py will require three command line arguments to run, username, password, and host for MySQL.
 For example: